jamiis/website/README.md

 website
 =======

-this is my website. built on flask, angularjs, bootstrap, and lots of ♥
+this is my website. built on flask, angularjs, bootstrap.